State Tax Filing Resources

 ID: Philadelphia Tax Center > Register a new taxpayer

-Effective first quarter 2022, the City of Philadelphia now requires a reconciliation to be filed every quarter instead of annually.
-In addition, all quarterly returns must be filed electronically on the Philadelphia Tax Center.
+The City of Philadelphia now requires a reconciliation to be filed every quarter instead of annually.
+In addition, all quarterly returns must be filed electronically in the Philadelphia Tax Center.
 The agency will no longer accept paper returns.
 Refer to the City of Philadelphia Tax Center Guide for more information on filing returns electronically.

 Important: Access to the new Philadelphia Tax Center requires existing taxpayers to establish an online account.
 This process may take a week or more to complete for verification purposes.
 You should complete this process as soon as possible to avoid any delays in filing.
 Additional information for the online set-up process can be found here: City of Philadelphia Tax Center Guide > What to do if you have an existing account.